NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 Closing a Case
 --------------

-Let’s assume, that a Level 2 Analyst now picks one of the cases in status "Level 1 Finished" and starts working on this case.
+Let's assume, that a Level 2 Analyst now picks one of the cases in status "Level 1 Finished" and starts working on this case.

 In this respect we assume, that something suspicious has been found, that needs further analysis by the system administration team.
-In most organizations this will be controlled through the organization’s action request or ticketing system.
+In most organizations this will be controlled through the organization's action request or ticketing system.
 So, we assume, that we will close the case in the Analysis Cockpit as it is progressed in another system.
 Thus, the status is changed to closed and the case gets updated.